The reason for my Moss Garden ...

 I really like the way it looks and feels, especially walking on it barefooted.
 A few years back the Cable company was digging new lines in the back part of the yard, and I heard one of the guys tell another, this is like a carpet!
 Our property backs up to a Greenbelt or wildlife reserve, it's all woods.
 Many wildlife animals come through, so it's kind of hard to grow anything decent in the flower department...
 I'm way too lazy to spray and or plant anti-animal stuff...So the next best thing, was planting wild woodsy plants...they always come back.

-After the 2002 storm it looked like a war zone
+It looked like a war zone

-My friend who owns the barn where I kept my horses, allowed me to dig in her wooded area....I collected many wildflowers to start my garden.
+My friend who owns the barn where I kept my horses, allowed me to dig in her woods....I collected many wildflowers to start my garden.